cqse/teamscale-jacoco-agent/agent/README.md

   section below)
 - `config-id` (optional): a profiler configuration ID as defined in Teamscale.
 This allows to centrally manage the profiler configuration in Teamscale's UI (under Project Configuration > Profilers since Teamscale 9.4).
+  Alternatively you can also set the `TEAMSCALE_JAVA_PROFILER_CONFIG_ID` environment variable to that value.
 - `logging-config` (optional): path to a [logback][logback] configuration XML file (other configuration formats are not supported at the moment).
   Use this to change the logging behaviour of the agent.
 Some sample configurations are provided with the agent in the